pgtipping/Synthalyst/memory-bank/activeContext.md

 - **ContentGuide UI Improvement**: Enhanced the ContentGuide component layout with consistent padding and proper container sizing.
 Replaced the overflow-based approach with proper spacing and padding to ensure equal whitespace on both sides of the content.
 This improves the visual balance and overall user experience of the blog creation interface.

-- **Newsletter Functionality Implementation**: Integrated SendGrid for email newsletter functionality.
-Created a comprehensive service for sending welcome emails, confirmation emails, newsletters, and syncing subscribers.
-Implemented with proper error handling and type safety.
-Currently using mock data for subscribers until the database schema is finalized.
+- **Newsletter Functionality Implementation**: Completed the newsletter system with a finalized database schema.
+Created the Newsletter model in Prisma, implemented API routes for subscription, confirmation, and unsubscription, and developed UI components for the newsletter system.
+The system now supports email confirmation, welcome emails, and unsubscription with proper database integration.

 ## Recent Changes